 1 John Smith firstname.lastname@example.org 2 Andrew White email@example.com

 After migrating MS Access data to MySQL in "Synchronize" mode MS Access table is kept untouched and MySQL table is modified as (pay attention to the field marked red):

 1 John Smith firstname.lastname@example.org 2 Andrew White email@example.com 3 Phil Johnson firstname.lastname@example.org

 Manual table structure customization can be accessed by double click on the corresponding table name in "Selected tables" list of "Step 5 of 7" wizard page.
 This will cause the following dialog box to appear:

 To customize type mapping select the appropriate item in the listview on the left and specify new name, type and default value for the field using "Field info" group of controls.
 Please note that listview on the left contains column attributes of the original types mapping, new custom types and attributes will be displayed in "Field info" controls when the corresponding item is highlighted in the listview.

 Still not sure the program fits your needs?
 Try free demo version with limited features.
 It converts only five records for each database table, it does NOT convert queries/views and relationships between tables.
 Test the quality of the demo and come back to place an order if satisfied with the results.

-For online credit card purchasing select the appropriate option in the table below and click the corresponding "ORDER NOW" link.
+For online credit card purchasing select the appropriate option in the table below and click the corresponding "BUY NOW" link.
 To learn about alternative payment options please visit Payment Options page.
-Access-to-MySQL is covered by an unconditional 30 day money-back guarantee.
+Access-to-MySQL is covered by 30 day money-back guarantee

 Click here for more information about licensing